niklas1117/niklas1117/README.md

 Hi!
-Im Niklas, a recent finance graduate that is interested in financial mathematics.
+Im Niklas, a quantitative research analyst that is interested in systematic trading and investing.

-I want to use this Git to share personal projects that i use to help with my financial markets exposure.
+So far I have mainly uploaded small projects with ugly code.
-You can expect things like trading support/risk management tools or stock screeners.
+As my programming experience level increases the quality of this code will too.

-The code is not perfect, but it does what i need it to do <3
+I am planning on working on a event driven backtester and an implementation for live trading.